-- verifiability, documentability, consistency and reasonableness of each operation; - application of the principle of the segregation of functions and duties (so no one can manage an entire process independently); - documentation of the controls carried out.
+- · verifiability, documentability, consistency and reasonableness of each operation; - application of the principle of the segregation of functions and duties (so no one can manage an entire process independently); - · documentation of the controls carried out.

-When preparing its organisation and control model, each company must therefore take account of the indications contained in the Guidelines prepared by Confindustria (including the case studies presented in the Special Part of the Guidelines).
+When preparing its Organisation, Management and Control Model, each company must therefore take account of the indications contained in the Guidelines prepared by Confindustria (including the Case Studies presented in the Special Part of the Guidelines).

-1.8 Summary schedule of identified offences and penalties
+1.8 Summary schedule of predicate offences and penalties